Simplicial presheaves of Green complexes and twisting cochains: Introduction

 Although weak equivalences between Green complexes were defined in \cite{Hos2020a} as level-wise quasi-isomorphisms, the $1$-simplices of the Čech totalisation of $\Green$ here provide a seemingly more fitting notion (\cref{subsection:1-simplices-in-complex-green}).
 We conjecture that the description of Green's resolution given in \cite{TT1986} actually describes a morphism of simplicial presheaves $\sTwist\to\Green$ (\cref{conjecture:TTs-green-gives-morphism-stwist-to-green}), though to prove this would require a refinement of the constructions given here, as we justify in \cref{subsection:greens-resolution}.

-Given that we construct three simplicial presheaves, it is natural to ask how they relate to one another in the category of simplicial presheaves, which can be endowed with a model structure.
-By construction, $\Twist$ is globally fibrant in the Kan--Quillen model structure, and will thus give a space after Čech totalisation (\cref{lemma:tot-of-cech-of-kan-is-kan}), but neither $\Green$ nor $\sTwist$ are immediately seen to be globally fibrant.
+Given that we construct three simplicial presheaves, it is natural to ask how they relate to one another in the category of simplicial presheaves, which can be endowed with a model structure (namely, the classical Kan--Quillen model structure, as constructed in e.g. \cite[\S1]{GJ2009}).
+By construction, $\Twist$ is globally fibrant, and will thus give a space after Čech totalisation (\cref{lemma:tot-of-cech-of-kan-is-kan}), but neither $\Green$ nor $\sTwist$ are immediately seen to be globally fibrant.
 However, we provide some partial results (\cref{subsection:horn-filling-conditions}) which ensure that the simplicial $\pi_0$ are well defined for all three presheaves, and then show that they are all equivalent, noting a particularly nice application of Green's resolution in strictifying quasi-isomorphisms of complexes of free modules to isomorphisms (\cref{remark:green-lets-you-turn-quasi-isos-into-isos}).
 As a consequence of global fibrancy, this implies that the $\pi_0$ of their Čech totalisations are also all equivalent (\cref{corollary:pi0-all-three-equivalent}).

 In an attempt to make this paper as useful a reference as possible, we try not to leave any proofs as exercises for the reader: in \cref{appendix:example} and \cref{appendix:proof-of-1-simplices-in-complex-analytic-twist} we provide explicit descriptions and calculations of $1$-simplices in the Čech totalisation of a simplicial presheaf.